timescale/docs/install/installation-cloud-image.md

 *   Ubuntu 18.04 Amazon EBS-backed AMI

 The Timescale AMI uses Elastic Block Store (EBS) attached volumes.
-This allows yopu to store image snapshots, dynamic IOPS configuration, and provides some protection of your data if the EC2 instance goes down.
+This allows you to store image snapshots, dynamic IOPS configuration, and provides some protection of your data if the EC2 instance goes down.
 Choose an EC2 instance type that is optimized for EBS attached volumes.
 For information on choosing the right EBS optimized EC2 instance type, see the AWS